 The music is not the same as the music in the movie but I have a story about that further down in this post.

 Rutger Hauer also fell in love with the breed and when he was living in Southern California during the late 1980’s he owned one and use to show it off at the LA Equestrian Center.
 He was a skilled rider by the time he did this movie, since he had been riding since the age of 15.
 He is also a very skilled swordsman.
 For a real fun read go to Rutger’s website and read about a 3 hour ride he had in 2003.
-Here is the link
+Edited to add – Alas, when Rutgar passed away, his website was taken down.

 Here is another short video of the sword fight on horseback at the climax of the film.

 The entire set for that scene was built in the studios in Rome.
 The floor is made of rubber to help the horses from getting injured.
 You can find out more about the behind the scenes of the filming from Rutger Hauer himself at his website.
-Here is the link to the Ladyhawk page.
+Again, that website is now gone.

 I was curious as to what ever happened to Othello after the movie was made, so I went in search……….. and found this on the Friesian Horse Associasion of America website: